TitusMago/Bootstrap_4_website/README.md

 <ins>Bootstrap 4 website</ins><br>
 <ins>Information</ins><br>
 A Bootstrapmade.com template named Avilon, edited to develop a website for a construction business in Zimbabwe.
-The company had need to get a website to market their business, provide information to clients & to let people look at what they did in the past.<br>
+The company had need to get a website to market their business, provide information to clients & to let people look at what they did in the past.
+Built under a closed startup named Irradiance.<br>
 <ins>Technology</ins><br>
 Languages & libraries that built this project include:
 1. HTML